Property Price Increases and Decreases

 Is it worth having a Building Inspection on a Brand New Home?

 Why spend money on a home inspection for a newly built home?
 The home after all has been inspected by the local council from start to finish.
 Then a CCC (code compliance certificate) is issued and the builder offers a guarantee.

 That all seems well and good but you need to be aware that the council building inspector only checks specific aspects of the build to ensure that they comply with the building code and not every aspect of the property is inspected.

 A Buyer’s Choice Home Inspectors report inspects every aspect of the house inside and out.
-Remember the vast majority of the leaky homes that we hear about were inspected by the council during construction and have a CCC.
+Remember the vast majority of the leaky homes that we hear about were inspected by the council and have a CCC.

 With the average price of a house costing $1,000,000 in several parts of the country it makes sense to invest a few hundred dollars to have a detailed comprehensive report.
 Look online at a sample report from A Buyer’s Choice Home Inspections.

 A typical report would be between 50 – 80 pages and includes 100 – 200 photographs.
 The inspection includes areas not normally or easily seen by the purchaser.
 These include the roof, gutters, crawl space and the roof space (between the roof and ceiling).

 New Zealand Methamphetamine Draft Standard on Testing and Decontamination.

 The NZ Standard NZS8510 is expected to come into effect in the next couple of months.
 It will set out standards for the testing and decontamination of methamphetamine contaminated properties.